What is GPS, and How Does it Work?

 Importance of Atomic Clocks

-GPS satellites carry super-precise atomic clocks which track time with incredible accuracy, because they rely on stable vibrations inside atoms.
+GPS satellites carry super-precise atomic clocks that track time with incredible accuracy, because they rely on stable vibrations inside atoms.

 A single nanosecond mistake might shift where you're shown on a map.